-If you are expecting this credit to calculate on your return and the credit is not appearing on Schedule 3 (Form 1040), Line 6, see the navigation steps below for items that may need to be verified.
+If you are expecting this credit to calculate on your return and the credit is not appearing on Schedule 3 (Form 1040) Additional Credits and Payments, Line 6, see the navigation steps below for items that may need to be verified.

-Form 1099-R Type of Income (and the checkbox if you have not reached retirement age):
+Form 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. Type of Income (and the checkbox if you have not reached retirement age):

-Per IRS Instructions for Schedule R Credit for the Elderly or the Disabled, page R-1:
+Per IRS Instructions for Schedule R Credit for the Elderly or the Disabled, on page R-1:

 What Is Permanent and Total Disability?

 A person is permanently and totally disabled if both 1 and 2 below apply.

 Per IRS Publication 524 Credit for the Elderly or the Disabled, on page 4: